raaidarshad/dbdeclare/README.md

 if __name__ == "__main__":
     main()
 ```

-1. Make sure this role can log in (make it a user)
-2. Provide a password for the user to log in with
-3. Specify that this user can connect to the `falafel` database
-4. The engine to run DbDeclare must have admin privileges, so we use the `postgres` user here

 After running this script, you should be able to access the `falafel` database as `hungry_user`.
 You can try it out with
 `psql` (if you don't have it installed, find it [here](https://www.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/)).